President of Malta: Official residences

-President's flag
+Presidential standard

-The presidents of Malta used the national flag as their presidential standard before 12 December 1988, when a proclamation established the presidential flag of Malta.
-The flag is flown on the president's official residences and offices and on all occasions at which they are present.
+Presidents of Malta used the national flag as their standard before 12 December 1988, when a proclamation established the presidential standard of Malta.
+The flag is flown at the president’s official residences and offices, and on all occasions at which they are present.

+Roberta Metsola and President Myriam Spiteri Debono meeting on 20 April 2024, with the flags of Malta, the European Union, and the presidential standard in the background.

 Termination of appointment

 The office of president shall become vacant: